IMMUNOMODULATOR/DISEASE-MODIFYING ANTIRHEUMATIC DRUG (DMARD)

-Cuprimine is a prescription medication approved by the Food and Drug Administration (FDA) for the treatment of severe, active rheumatoid arthritis in people who have not responded to conventional treatment.
-Cuprimine may be referred to by its drug name, Penicillamine.
-Penicillamine is also sold under the brand name Depen.
+Cuprimine is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat people with severe, active rheumatoid arthritis who have failed to respond to conventional therapy.
+Cuprimine is also referred to by its drug name, penicillamine.

 How do I take it?

-The FDA-approved label for Cuprimine lists common side effects including changes to the sense of taste, mouth ulcers, nausea, diarrhea, vomiting, stomach pain, and loss of appetite.
+The FDA-approved label for Cuprimine lists common side effects including itching, joint pain, fever, rashes, lupus-like syndrome, loss of appetite, stomach pain, nausea, vomiting, and diarrhea.

-Rare but serious side effects listed for Cuprimine can include drug fever, rash, and potentially fatal conditions such as blood disorders, myasthenia gravis, and Goodpasture’s syndrome.
+Rare but serious side effects listed for Cuprimine can include blood disorders, low blood cell counts, kidney damage, myasthenia gravis, and Goodpasture’s syndrome.

 For more information, visit: